A devotee in Brazil told us of the unique wedding present he received, a bucket a flashlight and a rope….. for the deep dark well he was entering.

 Is that an encouraging way to start a marriage?

 Within our society there has been a plethora of negative attitudes and paradigms about grihastha life.
-We hear that marriage is a deep dark well and family members are like jackals and tigers, but often this is not clarified that this refers to materialistic households, not vaishnava grihastha ashrams.
+We hear that marriage is a deep dark well and family members are like jackals and tigers, but often this is not clarified that this refers to a materialistic mindset, not vaishnava grihastha ashrams.

 Let’s examine the long-term social implications of some of the methods used to “educate” men and at times discourage them from getting married.